- Charitable Gift Annuity

 Gifts through wills are easy to arrange and can be changed at your discretion.
-They allow you to make a significant contribution to UCS while reducing estate taxes.
+They allow you to make a significant contribution to Beacon while reducing estate taxes.

 Contact your attorney when planning your bequest, which can take various forms.
 They are:

-- Specific Bequest: the church receives a specific dollar amount, a percentage of your estate or specific property.
+- Specific Bequest: the congregation receives a specific dollar amount, a percentage of your estate or specific property.

-- Residuary Bequest: the church receives all or a percentage of your estate after distribution of specific bequests such as gifts to family members.
+- Residuary Bequest: the congregation receives all or a percentage of your estate after distribution of specific bequests such as gifts to family members.

-- Contingent Bequest: the church receives part of your estate under certain specified circumstances.
+- Contingent Bequest: the congregation receives part of your estate under certain specified circumstances.

-Prospective donors should consult their own financial advisor, accountant, or attorney to plan the legacy gift that maximizes benefits to them and UCS.
+Prospective donors should consult their own financial advisor, accountant, or attorney to plan the legacy gift that maximizes benefits to them and Beacon.